Joe Wicks (coach): YouTube

 He began posting fitness content to his YouTube channel, named 'The Body Coach TV', in 2014.
 His first video garnered over 6 million views.
 The channel has amassed over 2.7 million subscribers and more than 282 million views.
 Wicks also topped both the YouTube charts as the number one trending and breakout creator of the year.

-On 19 March 2020 Wicks uploaded a video announcing that he would begin to produce "P.E with Joe" videos on his channel.
-These videos were exercise videos aimed at children to keep fit during the COVID-19 pandemic as schools were closed.
-Wicks announced on his Instagram that he will donate profits from these videos to the NHS.
-He raised approximately £500,000.
+During the COVID-19 pandemic in 2020, he began "PE with Joe" on YouTube to try to help children stay active; this livestream had a wide impact and was viewed by over a million users worldwide.
+The first stream occurred on 23 March and ended almost one year later, on 5 March.
+For this, he was awarded his MBE in the Birthday Honours of 2020.
+He is a Channel 4 television presenter with his own show The Body Coach.